 Table 2.
 Eligible publications from search strategy for each S&SEs based on inclusion and exclusion criteria in peer reviewed journals from January 2000 to September 2024. *Blends of sweeteners are captured on each respective database spreadsheet.
-For example, if a blend contained stevia and (monk fruit extract), it appears in both stevia and mogroside spreadsheets. ** Unspecified sweeteners are not included in the databases and their respective references are captured in supplemental materials.
+For example, if a blend contained stevia and monk fruit extract, it appears in both stevia and monk fruit extract spreadsheets. ** Unspecified sweeteners are not included in the databases and their respective references are captured in supplemental materials.
 Number of studies are accurate as of September 2024.

 Table 3.
 Health Outcome Measures and Metrics used for The Health Impact Database